 One of the four necessary criteria for registering new greens under section 15(1) of the 2006 Act is that the land has been used ‘as of right’, which means without permission, without force and without secrecy, for at least 20 years.
 The effect of a landowner depositing a statement is to interrupt any such period of use.

 Therefore recreational users of land will be affected by the deposition of landowner statements because it will bring an end to any period during which they have used the land as of right.

 However, Section 15A(2) of the 2006 Act provides that the deposit of a landowner statement does not prevent a new period of use commencing.
 Therefore if recreational use ‘as of right’ of the land were to continue then a new 20 year period could begin to accrue.

 But, if a landowner statement is deposited within 20 years of the previous deposit, then it will again prevent any recreational users of the land reaching the 20 year use required by the greens registration criteria (i.e. because the clock is stopped once more before it reaches 20 years).

 It is worth noting that land which has been subject to recreational use, as of right for 20 years or more, before a landowner statement is deposited, then the deposit of such a statement would trigger a one year period of grace allowed for village green applications which rely on the qualifying criteria provided by section 15(3) of the 2006 Act, i.e. where use of the land ‘as of right’ has ceased.

-An Isle of Wight Council modified CA16 form for applications for deposit under Section 15A(1) of the Commons Act 2006 only (not to be used for applications for deposit under 31(6) of the Highways Act 1980, see the Rights of Way pages for this form by clicking here) is available to download by clicking here (PDF, 165KB, 7 pages).
+An Isle of Wight Council modified CA16 form for applications for deposit under Section 15A(1) of the Commons Act 2006 only (not to be used for applications for deposit under 31(6) of the Highways Act 1980, see the Rights of Way pages for this form) is available to download (PDF, 165KB, 7 pages).